pwwang/pymedoo/README.md

 # pymedoo
 A lightweight database framework for python inspired by [Medoo][1].
-Focus more on data!
-Note: currently only sqlite is supported.
+NOTE: currently only sqlite is supported.

+- API Focuses more on data.
+- It Works with both python2 and python3.
+- It is flexiable and extendable

 ## Install
 ```bash